euyemura/myNotes/grounded-ruby/07_built_in_essentials.md

 str # "HELLO"
 ```

-If ou call the nonbang version of the method on the object, you are creating a new object.
-If you call teh bang version, you operate in place and change that same object.
+If you call the nonbang version of the method on the object, you are creating a new object.
+If you call the bang version, you operate in place and change that same object.

 Here is one consideration, when you don't use the bang version, you use more space in memory, as you are creating a new object.
 If you use the bang, you are never creating more objects from that method.